marq24/ha-fordpass/README.md

 > [!TIP]
 > It's recommended to use a separate FordPass™/The Lincoln Way™ account for this integration.
 This is to prevent any issues with the FordPass™/The Lincoln Way™ account being locked due to the polling of the API.

-Here is a short procedure how to create and connect a second account:
+Here is a short procedure how to create and connect a second account (for FordPass™):

 1. Create a new FordPass™ account (via the regular Ford website) with a different email address (and confirm this account by eMail).
 All this can be done via a regular web browser.<br/>__It's important, that you can access this eMail account from your mobile phone where the FordPass™ App is installed__ (we need this in step 6).
 2. On a mobile Device: Open the FordPass™ app (logged in with your original account), then you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)